natiw04/cs372-proj/ATTRIBUTION.md

 | Sentence Embeddings | SBERT.net tutorials | Implementation patterns for embedding generation |
 | ChromaDB Integration | ChromaDB Documentation | Vector store setup and querying |

-### Academic References

-If this project references academic papers, they will be listed here:

-1. Reimers, N., & Gurevych, I. (2019).
-Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks. *EMNLP 2019*.
-2. Lewis, P., et al. (2020).
-Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks. *NeurIPS 2020*.

-## License Compliance

-All libraries used in this project are compatible with educational and research use:

-- Apache 2.0: Permissive, allows commercial and private use
-- MIT: Permissive, allows any use with attribution
-- BSD-3-Clause: Permissive, allows any use with attribution

-The Anthropic Claude API is used under their commercial terms of service for development and educational purposes.

 ## Acknowledgments